Posted by Navah on Sep 13, 2019 in The Messiah

 Posted by Navah on Jan 28, 2018 in The Exodus, The Messiah

-When Mosheh came down to the camp to find out that Israel had already desecrated the Covenant of YHVH, commonly know as The Ten Commandments, by having broken the Second Commandment and threw the tablets and broke them before their eyes, did he not know what he did?
+When Mosheh came down to the camp to find out that Israel had already desecrated the Covenant of YHVH, commonly known as The Ten Commandments, by having broken the Second Commandment and threw the tablets and broke them before their eyes, did he not know what he did?
 Did he not know that the tablets were written with the finger of Elohim?
 Yes, Mosheh was completely aware of the consequences for his actions.
-When he broke the tablets of the Covenant of YHVH, he knew that they...
+When he broke the tablets of the Covenant of YHVH, he knew that...

 Read More »